getting-around

 On Foot

 Start at the cathedral and work your way through the old town towards the Plaza de la Constitución.
-The Jewish quarter is atmospheric and often completely empty.
-You can wander for an hour without seeing another tourist.
+The Jewish quarter is there and often completely empty.

 Wear sturdy shoes.
 The cobblestones are uneven in places, especially in the older streets around the Judería.

 The best time to walk is early morning or late afternoon.
 In summer, midday temperatures can be brutal.
-Find a bar, order a cold beer, and wait it out.

 The Castle